Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Spectral conservation method

-Note that the minimized objective function \eqref{lagrangeEstimate} in the elastic optimization problem depends only on the nonconserved moments $\rho_u, \mu^j_u$, and $e_u$ of $Q_u(f)$.
-Since these quantities are expected to be approximations to zero, then the conserved projection operator is a perturbation of $Q_{u}(f)$ by a second order polynomial in the elastic case.
-Similarly, it is a perturbation by a first order polynomial in the inelastic case. \\ In the sequel, following the notation and language of the classical analysis of the non-linear Boltzmann equation, the {\sl moments of a probability density function} $f$ are denoted by

-\begin{thm}[Conservation Correction Estimate] Fix $f\in L^2(\Omega_L)$, then the accuracy of the conservation minimization problem is proportional to the spectral accuracy.
-That is, for any $k,k'\geq0$ and $\delta>1$ there exists an extension $\text{E}$ such that
+Note that the minimized objective function \eqref{lagrangeEstimate} in the elastic optimization problem depends only on the unconserved moments $\rho_u, \mu_u$, and $e_u$ of $Q_u(f,f)$.
+Since these quantities are expected to be approximations to zero, then the conserved projection operator is a perturbation of $Q_{u}(f,f)$ by a second order polynomial in the elastic case.
+Similarly, it is a perturbation by a first order polynomial in the inelastic case. \begin{thm}[Conservation Correction Estimate/Elastic case] Fix $f\in L^2(\Omega_L)$, then the accuracy of the conservation minimization problem is proportional to the spectral accuracy.
+That is, for any $k'\geq k\geq0$ it follows that

 where $C$ is a universal constant and $Z_{k'}(f)$ is defined by